Gaussian log Likelihood of a State Space Model

 Details

 of the standard and the square root Kalman filter.
-The function ll_kf
+The function ll_kf is a wrapper function,

-which extracts the necessary parameters from an stspmod()
+which extracts the necessary parameters from an stspmod() object,

-computes the initial covariance matrix P1
+computes the initial covariance matrix P1 and the initial state

-(if not provided) and then calls ll_kf_cpp
+estimate a1 (if not provided) and then calls the internal C++ implementations.

 Square root Kalman filter: For the square root